 As the Nike high heel issue seems to be a continuing hot topic we decided to ask the brand itself whether or not they produce high heel shoes.

 The answer we received this week from a Nike spokesperson was very clear: Nike do not make high heels.
-Furthermore, unlike some other sportswear brands such as discount Seroquel, Nike have never made high heel sneakers or shoes of any kind.
+Furthermore, unlike some other sportswear brands such as Adidas who occasionally make high heeled sneakers, Nike have never made high heel sneakers or shoes of any kind.

 And at present they have no intention of doing so, although if consumer demand is high they might consider going down that avenue one day.